ChristianDibbern/christiandibbern.github.io/_posts/2018-02-23-groovegrid.markdown

 <source src="/assets/images/Groovegrid-Logo-Prototype.mp4" type="video/mp4" />
 </video>

 At first I only meant to insert my custom type into the old logo design, but I was very intrigued with the new animated design.
-Around this time, Phil and I were also talking about more Groovegrid devices with vastly different form factors, so the square around the G in the old design, meant to signify a Groovegrid display, was losing relevance.
+Around this time, Phil and I were also talking about manufacturing more Groovegrid devices with vastly different form factors, so the square around the G in the old design, meant to signify a Groovegrid display, was losing relevance.
 The meaning the new design loses by dropping Futura and going full pixel type, to me it makes up for in quirkiness.
 It also regains the feeling of grooviness when printed in color.
+Additionally, the new logo feels more cohesive.

 ![](https://i.ibb.co/H4W8jD3/Groovegrid-Logo.png)